elringus/unity-google-drive/README.md

 - When under .NET 3.5 scripting runtime, make sure to set API compatibility level to the **full .NET 2.0 profile** (not subset) to prevent [JSON parsing issues](https://github.com/Elringus/UnityGoogleDrive/issues/6) on AOT platforms.

 ## Additional setup for iOS and Android
-- In the Unity editor navigate to `Edit -> Project Settings -> Google Drive Settings`, click **Manage Google Drive API app** web-browser will open URL to manage the console app that was created during the initial setup;
+- In the Unity editor navigate to `Edit -> Settings -> Google Drive`, click **Manage Google Drive API app** web-browser will open URL to manage the console app that was created during the initial setup;
 - Click **Create credentials** -> **OAuth client ID** to add a new OAuth client to be used when authenticating on iOS and Android;
 - Select **iOS** for the `Application type` (it'll still work for both iOS and Android);
 - Enter anything you like for the `Name` field (eg, `URI Scheme Client`);